 Americans have a perception problem.
 In fact, Americans have SO MANY perception problems that you are probably considering which one I mean.

-I could say that I was a bird 200 times a day, but that simply won’t make it happen.
+I could say that I was a bird 200 times a day, but that simply won’t make it true.

 It is a perception thing.
-We have been taught to achieve and acquire.
+All my life have been taught to achieve and acquire.
 Now, don’t get me wrong, there is nothing wrong with either of those things – as long as the pursuit of them doesn’t get in the way of being happy.

 The recipe for a happy life (in my opinion) can be summed up with the following bits:

-- having friends & family we love and who love us
+- Having friends & family I love and who love me

-- enjoying freedom in life to do what we love
+- Enjoying freedom in life to do what I love

-- being financially secure (out of debt and with savings) to sleep well at night
+- Being financially secure (out of debt & with savings) to sleep well at night

-Most of us would agree with the above list in theory, but it can be difficult to implement in your life.
+Most of us would agree with the above list in theory, but I have found it can be difficult to implement in my life.
 There are two books that helped me to drastically change my perceptions about money and success.
 I love these books so much that I reread them often.
 I find these keep me grounded and my head clear.

 Here they are: The Millionaire Next Door and The Millionaire Mind.
 I recommend reading the Millionaire Mind first.
 It contains more of the straight forward information.
 The Millionaire Mind builds on those concepts and give more statistical information.
 Both are incredibly interesting if you are into money, human behavior, or any combination of the two.

-These books deal mostly with money, but also touch on the other things that make life worth living.
+While these books deal mostly with money, each also touches on the other things that make life worth living.
 The millionaires are not always who you think they are.
 They are usually hiding in plain site.
 This book proves it.

 People want to take control of their finances and their lives again.
 This is a good place to start.
-If we can switch over to a saving mentality instead of a spending mentality, that is the biggest step.
-Everything after that is easier.
+I found that when I switched over to a saving mentality instead of a spending mentality, that was the biggest step.
+Everything after that was easier.
 And I have never found a better tool to motivate me to change gears more than these two books.
-It’s difficult to dispute the numbers when they are in front of you.
+It’s difficult to dispute the numbers when they are right in front of you.

 “Do Something Today That Your Future Self Will Thank You For”